Marvel Explained: Who is Jane Foster and Why is She Wielding the Hammer of Thor?

 There’s a new Thor in town, and her name is Dr. Jane Foster!
 Here’s everything you need to know about the new wielder of Mjölnir.

-Everyone is talking about the Thor: Love and Thunder teaser trailer that was just released this week.
-And sure, there are a lot of thrilling moments.
-But nothing looks quite so incredible as the moment Mjölnir zooms right past Thor’s face and lands in the worthy hand of Jane Foster.
-Natalie Portman’s swooning astrophysicist character has just been upgraded to the Goddess of Thunder.
-But how does her new story in the MCU compare to the character’s comic book history?
+Love it or hate it, Thor: Love and Thunder had a lot of memorable moments.
+One of them saw Mjölnir zoom right past Thor’s face and land in the worthy hand of Jane Foster.
+Natalie Portman’s swooning astrophysicist character has been upgraded to the Goddess of Thunder.
+But how does her story in the MCU compare to the character’s comic book history?

 First appearance: Journey into Mystery #84, Thor: God of Thunder #25 (as Thor)

 Jane Foster was originally a nurse hired by Dr. Donald Blake, the human who shared his body with the mighty Thor Odinson.
 This being a simpler time, Jane was mostly portrayed as a swooning love interest with serious hots for Thor.
 But she didn’t seem to notice the affections of Dr. Blake.
 Of course, Odin had plenty to say about Thor’s falling in love with a human.
 And being the all-powerful jerk that he is, his interference in Jane’s life caused quite a few problems.

 Love & Romance on Asgard

 Finally, Blake and Jane finally got on the same page about their feelings for one another.
 Odin said he would allow his son to marry a mortal if she could prove herself worthy.
 But then Jane helped a villain escape because she believed it was the only way to save Donald Blake’s life.
 So Odin went full Judge-Judy and declared that Jane wasn’t worthy of his son.